Geheimrat

 With the Empire's dissolution and the rise of Constitutionalism in the aftermath of the French Revolution, the office of a Geheimrat became an honorific title conferred by the German states upon high officials, accompanied by the address Exzellenz.
 During that period related titles no longer affiliated with an office arose, like Geheimer Kommerzienrat, an award for outstanding contributions in the field of commerce and industry, or Geheimer Medizinalrat, an award for outstanding contributions to medicine.
-The term is also used in combination with the word Ecke - Geheimratsecke, colloquially describing male pattern baldness at the 'edges' of the forehead (i.e. the upper 'corners' of the face).
+The term is also used in combination with the word Ecke 'corners' – Geheimratsecke, colloquially describing male pattern baldness at the 'edges' of the forehead (i.e. the upper 'corners' of the face).

+In Austria–Hungary, by 1914, ordinarily, an applicant would need sixteen nobly born antecedents i.e., all great-great grandparents.
+Though some exceptions were made.

+Post-1919

 In the Republic of Austria the title was officially abolished in 1919.
 In Germany, the title largely disappeared after the fall of the German Empire in 1918, when the various princely states of Germany were replaced by the constituent states of the Weimar Republic, although Geheimräte continued to be appointed by the Free State of Bavaria.
 However, many honorees continued to use it, and the title Geheimrat, its abbreviation Geh.
 Rat and related abbreviations (Geh.
 Med.-Rat, Geh.
 Ober-Med.-Rat and even Geh.
 Hofrat) appear in captions until the 1930s, such as used by the German Federal Archives.